MatthewGerber/raspberry-py/docs/cad-parts.md

   ![bed-mesh](bed-mesh.png)
   8. Add `G28 G29` to your slicer's g-code preamble.
 The `G28` (home) command is probably already present, in which case you just tack on `G29` (level bed).

-  After installing the new firmware, I kept running into under-extrusion issues.
-It took a while to realize that the new firmware was configured with a lower extrusion rate than the stock Ender 3 firmware.
+* Extrusion stepper calibration:  I kept running into under-extrusion issues.
+It took a while to realize that new firmware was configured with a lower extrusion rate than the stock Ender 3 firmware.
 The process for calibrating the extrusion rate (or e-steps) is as follows:
   1. Use the menu options to manually extrude 10cm (100mm) of filament.
 Here, 100mm is `expected mm`.